winitzki/scall/tutorial/programming_dhall.md

 ```

 The type signature of `monoidZip` suggests that one can make a new monoid out of a pair of two monoids.
-(This turns out to be true, and actually the monoid laws will hold for the new monoid automatically.)
+This turns out to be true, and actually the monoid laws will hold for the new monoid automatically.
+But in this book we focus on the code.
+Proofs of laws are shown in "The Science of Functional Programming".

 Below we will study more systematically the various ways of making new monoids out of old ones.
 For now, let us just remark that the `Monoid` type constructor is pointed and has a `zip` method.